Weekendesk shares a sneak peek how AB Tasty’s Roll Outs solution allow them achieve faster releases with less risk

-To start off – what got you interested in Flagship?
+To start off – what got you interested in AB Tasty?

 Generally speaking, what are the advantages of using a feature management and product experimentation platform?

-We thought about this quite a bit, and after trying our own (pretty limited) in-house system, AB Tasty told us about Flagship.
+We thought about this quite a bit, and after trying our own (pretty limited) in-house system, AB Tasty told us about their Feature Experimentation and Roll Outs functionality.
 It was the solution to all of our issues – no added JS/CSS layer, and no development outside our repository, which will let us maintain the same high level of quality and performance in any situation.

-Alexandre Duarte and Alessandro Pintaudi, Co-Heads of Product: Flagship will let us be more autonomous and also mitigate risk thanks to progressive rollouts.
+Alexandre Duarte and Alessandro Pintaudi, Co-Heads of Product: The platform lets us be more autonomous and also mitigates risk thanks to progressive rollouts.
 We can test new features on specific segments of our user base, and also better integrate user feedback in real-time, set up kill switches, and especially, run experiments.

 What were your first impressions of the platform?